-2.6 Audit and Risk Committee
+2.7 Audit and Risk Committee

-As the Inspectorate falls under the Justice Vote (Vote 24), the Department's Audit Committee, subject to resources, supports the Inspectorate in order to provide oversight, ensuring that the interests of Government and other stakeholders are protected in relation to business and financial reporting and internal control.
+As the Inspectorate falls under the Justice Vote (Vote 24), the Department's Audit Committee, provides oversight in relation to business and financial reporting and internal control.

-2.7 Protected Disclosures
+2.8 Protected Disclosures

 In accordance with Section 21(1) of the Protected Disclosures Act 2014, the Inspectorate shall establish and maintain appropriate Protected Disclosures Procedures for the making of protected disclosures by workers who are or were employed by the Inspectorate and for dealing with such disclosures.